Arizona Democratic Party formally censures Sinema

 Sinema's office shrugged off the censure in a statement.

-"During three terms in the U.S. House, and now in the Senate, Kyrsten has always promised Arizonans she would be an independent voice for the state - not for either political party.
-She's delivered for Arizonans and has always been honest about where she stands," a spokesperson said.
+A spokesperson said, "During three terms in the U.S. House, and now in the Senate, Kyrsten has always promised Arizonans she would be an independent voice for the state - not for either political party.
+She's delivered for Arizonans and has always been honest about where she stands."